exyi/diplomka/diplomka/text/2-oview-4-number-classes.md

 This equals $12 + 11 + \cdots + 1 = 78$.
 Each base-edge couple can pair in **cis** or in **trans**, multiplying by the additional 2 options, gives us 156 options.

-It is not hard to see that not all "possible" pairs can make sense.
+It is not hard to see that not all theoretically possible pairs can make sense chemically.
-For example, the Hoogsteen edge of uracil is a single atom -- a doubly-bonded oxygen.
+For instance, the Hoogsteen edge of a cytosine consists of single NH<sub>2</sub> group, which can only act as hydrogen bond donor.
-Thus, **cHH UU** simply isn't an energy favorable base interaction.
+Thus, **cHH CC** basepair, which only involves this edge, cannot provide a stabilizing base interaction.

 <!-- The conformation is different for each of the four nucleotides.
 We have the following choices: